 The data obtained in this way on the costs in the order fulfilment value stream is entered in the income statement of this value stream.
 The income of this value stream amounts to 80,000 m.u., and is obtained by multiplying the monthly volume of production and sales of 1,000 units and the selling price of 80 m.u. per unit of product.
 In order to make a profit on the value stream, we must deduct the expenses shown in the monthly statement of the value stream costs.
 Value stream costs in the income statement are presented in two categories: material costs and processing costs.
 In order to obtain the income statement of the company as a whole, it is necessary to show, in addition to the income statement of this value stream, the income statements of the vertical positioning and new product development value streams.
 We have assumed the income and expenses of these value streams.
 Summarizing profits by these value streams yields a value stream profit for the company as a whole.
-The value stream profit obtained in this way is adjusted to take into account salary costs and other costs in general management and administration that are not related to any value stream.
-As all employees, machines and costs tend to be allocated to one of the value streams, the amount of these costs should be small.
+The value stream profit obtained in this way is adjusted to take into account salary costs and other costs in general management and administration that are not related to any value streams, the amount of these costs should be small.
 A special contribution to the simplicity of Lean income statement comes from the separate presentation of inventories.
 One of the requirements of the Lean concept is the tendency to minimize inventories, so it is logical to show them separately.
 Also, this avoids complex inventory calculation procedures, typical of traditional companies.
 The income statement of value streams and the company as a whole is shown in Table 3.